GEO4151 – Earthquake and Volcanic Processes

 - Basic maths and programming

 The course includes lectures, seminars and mandatory hours in experimental and numerical laboratories.
-In addition there will be oral presentations by students.
+Also, there will be oral presentations by students.

 To attend the mandatory lab work it is required that the following course is passed:

-All mandatory activity must be approved before the student can take the final exam.
+- All mandatory activities must be approved before the student can take the final exam.

-Final exam consists of a written scientific report (50%) and an oral presentation (50%).
-Both parts must be passed in order to pass the course.
+- Both the written report and the presentation must be passed separately in order to pass the course.

 Language of examination